 Keeping a pet in your home

-We have a small numbers of flats where it is not appropriate to have a cat or a dog and we will ensure this is clarified in our available homes adverts and also during our pre tenancy assessment.
+We have a small number of flats where it is not appropriate to have a cat or a dog, and we will ensure this is clarified in our available homes adverts and also during our pre tenancy assessment.

 Please read below for more information on our pet policy.